LocaleChoicePragueMala Strana

 Is Mala Strana good for families?

-Mala Strana is not the top choice for families in Prague — quieter, more family-oriented neighbourhoods rank higher.
-Ranks #4 of 6 for families, scoring 63/100 on family-weighted metrics (family-friendliness 88/100, safety 72/100).
+Yes, Mala Strana is one of the best Prague neighbourhoods for families.
+Ranks #2 of 6 for families, scoring 72/100 on family-weighted metrics (family-friendliness 88/100, safety 72/100).
 Mala Strana is a family paradise with cobbled streets, hidden playgrounds, and gentle riverside walks alongside Prague Castle.

 What is Mala Strana known for?